anasaadi02/Minecraft_Buddy/README.md

 - This bot is built with Mineflayer and a few plugins (pathfinder, pvp, collectblock).
 - Works on Minecraft Java.
 Open your singleplayer world to LAN or use an Aternos server.
 - **NEW**: Modular command structure for easier maintenance and customization!
+- **NEW**: Self-defense system - automatically fights back when attacked!
 - Reference: Mineflayer docs and examples: https://github.com/PrismarineJS/mineflayer

 ## Project Structure